 Device Flow Third Part: Token Endpoint

-While waiting for the user approval, the Token Endpoint will respond with a 400 with the error authorization_pending.
-This means wait and try again after the defined poll interval.
+While waiting for the user approval, the token endpoint responds with a 400 HTTP status code with the error authorization_pending.
+This means the device must wait and try again after the defined poll interval.

 Device Verification Endpoint Request